citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-3.md

 ---
-title: Part 3 - Basic Asset Creation 1
+title: Part 3 - Creating GTAV Assets in Blender
 weight: 30
 ---

 {{% youtube id="FOBlazpGIhA" %}}

-In this part, we'll be covering:
+## What We'll Cover in This Part

 - Creating new assets with Sollumz
 - Adding materials